CPJKU/audio_sheet_retrieval/README.md

 "Audio-Sheet Music Correspondence Learning and Retrieval".<br>
 Under review for *Transactions of the International Society for Music Information Retrieval*, 2018

-The paper above is an invited extension of our previous work presented in:
+The paper above is an invited extension of the work presented in:

 >Dorfer M., Arzt A., and G. Widmer.<br>
 "Learning audio-sheet music correspondences for score identification and offline alignment".<br>